absunandan008/AbhiHub01/README.md

 👋 Hello, I'm Abhishek
 I love to learn new things and code.
-- 👨‍💻 I'm a full-stack developer/architect at CNBC
+- 👨‍💻 I'm a full-stack developer/architect at NBCU
 - 🌱 I’m currently learning Google cloud platform
 - 📫 How to reach me https://twitter.com/dChickenBiryani